Dejavu: Towards Experience Feedback Learning for Embodied Intelligence: Abstract

 \section{Abstract}

-Embodied agents face a fundamental limitation: once deployed in real-world environments to perform specific tasks, they are unable to acquire new useful knowledge to enhance task performance.
-In this paper, we propose a general post-deployment learning framework called Dejavu, which employs an Experience Feedback Network (EFN) and augments the frozen Vision-Language-Action (VLA) policy with retrieved execution memories.
-EFN automatically identifies contextually successful prior action experiences and conditions action prediction on this retrieved guidance.
-We adopt reinforcement learning with semantic similarity rewards on EFN to ensure that the predicted actions align with past successful behaviors under current observations.
-During deployment, EFN continually enriches its memory with new trajectories, enabling the agent to exhibit “learning from experience” despite fixed weights.
-Experiments across diverse embodied tasks show that EFN significantly improves adaptability, robustness, and success rates over frozen baselines.
-These results highlight a promising path toward embodied agents that continually refine their behavior after deployment.
+Embodied agents face a fundamental limitation: once deployed in real-world environments, they cannot easily acquire new knowledge to improve task performance.
+In this paper, we propose Dejavu, a general post-deployment learning framework that augments a frozen Vision-Language-Action (VLA) policy with retrieved execution memories through an Experience Feedback Network (EFN).
+EFN identifies contextually relevant prior action experiences and conditions action prediction on the retrieved guidance.
+We train EFN with reinforcement learning and semantic similarity rewards, encouraging the predicted actions to align with past behaviors under the current observation.
+During deployment, EFN continually expands its memory with new trajectories, enabling the agent to exhibit ``learning from experience.''
+Experiments across diverse embodied tasks show that EFN improves adaptability, robustness, and success rates over frozen baselines.
+Our Project Page is \href{https://dejavu2025.github.io/}{https://dejavu2025.github.io/}.